-We have audited the financial statements of Save the Children Hong Kong Limited ("the Company") set out on pages 11 to 34, which comprise the statement of financial position as at 31 December 2022, the statement of comprehensive income, the statement of changes in funds and the cash flow statement for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Save the Children Hong Kong Limited ("the Company") set out on pages 11 to 35, which comprise the statement of financial position as at 31 December 2023, the statement of comprehensive income, the statement of changes in funds and the cash flow statement for the year then ended and notes, comprising material accounting policy information and other explanatory information.

-In our opinion, the financial statements give a true and fair view of the financial position of the company as at 31 December 2022 and of its financial performance and its cash flows for the year then ended in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and have been properly prepared in compliance with the Hong Kong Companies Ordinance.
+In our opinion, the financial statements give a true and fair view of the financial position of the company as at 31 December 2023 and of its financial performance and its cash flows for the year then ended in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and have been properly prepared in compliance with the Hong Kong Companies Ordinance.